nguyenngocbaocmt02/BOSS/README.md

 ### Other options ###

-This repository is extended to fintune EDM models from [Elucidating the Design Space of Diffusion-Based Generative Models (EDM)](https://github.com/NVlabs/edm) and use LORA (Low rank adaptation) for finetuning.
-Check other folder in scripts for more details.
+This repository is extended to finetune EDM models from [Elucidating the Design Space of Diffusion-Based Generative Models (EDM)](https://github.com/NVlabs/edm) and use LORA (Low-rank adaptation) for finetuning.
+Check other folders in scripts for more details.

 ## Acknowledgments ##